VCCT-IMAD5112-2025-G2/ST10472125ArraysAssignment2/README.md

 - Provide instant feedback for better learning
 - Offer an answer review screen for self-assessment

- Why GitHub and GitHub Actions?
+ Why use GitHub and GitHub Actions?

 # GitHub
 Using GitHub allows me to: